 At Thorpe Acre Preschool playgroup, we believe that the health and safety of children is of

 paramount importance.
 We make our setting a safe and healthy place for children, parents, staff and volunteers.

-- We aim to make children, parents and staff aware of health and safety issues and to minimise the hazards and risks to
+- We aim to make children, parents, staff and volunteers aware of health and safety issues and to minimise the hazards

-- Our member of staff responsible for health and safety is: Lesley Giles
+- Our members of staff responsible for health and safety are: Rachel

 - They are competent to carry out these responsibilities.

-- They have undertaken health and safety training and regularly updates their knowledge and
+- They have undertaken health and safety training and regularly update their knowledge and

 - We display the necessary health and safety poster on the back of the door in the Kitchen